OmerLerner/job_crawler/README.md

 ## How to use:

-Option 1:
+###You have two options: Run the exe file, or run the script directly from your desired cmd

+####Option 1: Run by exe

 Extract crawler.rar and run crawler.exe.
+Make sure chromedriver.exe is in the same folder as crawler.exe

 0.)
 On the first time you run it, write 1 and follow the instructions.